Three years full-time.

 A broad range of assessments including essays, exams, document analysis, oral presentations, book reviews, group work and a dissertation, to develop and test a wide variety of skills and abilities.

 Options to undertake a work placement and work with external organisations on community-based projects to help equip our students with the skills and confidence necessary to launch a successful career or business.

 Career opportunities in a wide range of sectors including teaching and academia, archive and library services, museum and heritage industries, the civil service, local and national government, media and advertising, publishing and journalism.

 Regular trips, social events and external lectures to help you have fun, make new friends and widen your horizons.

-Our BA (Hons.)
-History spans three years (or levels) and focuses on British and International History from 1500 to the present, plus employability skills.
-Full-time students take six twelve-week modules per year, three in the autumn semester and three in the spring semester.
-Part-time students can take one or two modules per semester.
-A few modules will be mandatory but most will be optional according to interests.
+Our BA (Hons) History spans three years (or levels) and focuses on British and International History from 1500 to the present, plus employability skills.
+Full-time students take six modules per year.
+Part-time students typically take between two and four modules per year.

 Full downloadable information on all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record but typical modules for the academic year 2020-21 will include: